frodare/FlightHud/README.md

 # Flight HUD

+Try Octol1ttle's version that is 1.19.3 and 1.19.4 compatible and adds features and bugfixes

 __Flight HUD__ is a client side Fabric Minecraft Mod that adds a flight style HUD like one you would see in a flight simulator.

 ![HUD Screenshot](images/hud2020-07-07.png?raw=true "HUD Screenshot")